Klrfl/velvet-cup/README.md

-# Astro Starter Kit: Basics
+# ☕ Velvet Cup

-This repository contains a basic website and web app for Velvet Cup, a fictional cafe.
-With this web app, you can order coffee (among other menus that Velvet Cup offers) and pay with your favorite method, including cash, Gopay, DANA, or other QRIS providers.
+This repository contains a basic website and web app for Velvet Cup, a fictional cafe where you can order coffee (among other menus that Velvet Cup offers) and pay with your favorite method, including cash, Gopay, DANA, or other QRIS providers.

+This project was made in less than a month so apologies for any bugs or unhandled edge cases.

+## 🥪 Stack

+This site uses Astro as the backend and API platform.
+Database connections and migrations are managed by Kysely, authentication by better-auth and and Vue & Tailwind for the frontend.
+Velvet Cup integrates with Midtrans for handling payments.

 ## 🧞 Commands